-They wished for peace, no ill at heart To kill the men they felled, They only wanted to hold their ground, So, they stood, and they fought, and they held.
+They wished for peace, no ill at heart To kill the men they felled, They only sought to hold their ground, So, they stood, and they fought, and they held.

 They did not cross the River Tweed, To invade where they didna' belong.
-But, the enemy came, so they stood their ground, Made bold by their bagpipes' song.
+But, the enemy came, so they stood fast as one, Made bold by their bagpipes' song.